-Washington University in St. Louis faculty, staff and students are mourning the death of Katrina Banks, administrative coordinator for the Office of Undergraduate Research and a student in University College in Arts & Sciences.
+Washington University in St. Louis faculty, staff and students are mourning the death of Katrina Banks, administrative coordinator for the Office of Undergraduate Research and a student in University College.
 She was 31.

 Banks joined the School of Medicine staff in 2014 and transferred last fall to the Office of Undergraduate Research, where she administered undergraduate research award programs and coordinated the Minority Access to Research Careers (MARC) uSTAR program.